tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Jul 22 2007

-Kristopher Feil (a 21-year-old Black college dropout) entered a church, ready to deliver a speech to religious people.
+Kristopher Feil (a 21-year-old black college dropout) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Kristopher Feil had never preached his views to theists before, and freaked out.
 Kristopher Feil slowly breathed in and out to calm his nerves.
 As Kristopher Feil entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Kristopher Feil used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.
 Kristopher Feil argued that the Collective Consciousness was an impersonal force that can only be understood as a part of nature, similar to that of gravity.